stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 My room is now full of scales, because they've all fallen from my eyes.
 Sorry, let me just shift these away.

-#####  __[Ben and Bryn laugh]__
+##### [Ben and Bryn laugh]

 #### BRYN

 Well, as I said, all three forms of heat transfer are happening at any given time from a hot object.
 If a hot object is near a cold object, or surrounded by cold air for example, then on the very surface conduction happens--you know, the hot object conducts heat into the cold air.
-Radiation is being given off-- heat radiation is being given off by the hot object and being absorbed by the cold object, but certainly in a fluid substance the main transfer of heat is through convection, which is where the little bit of the air next to the hot object has gotten hot first and is starting to move around the room.
+Radiation is being given off-- heat radiation is being given off by the hot object and being absorbed by the cold object, but certainly in a fluid substance the main transfer of heat is through convection, which is where the little bit of the air next to the hot object has gotten hot first and has started to move around the room.

 #### TIM